kirenz/ds-python/_sources/docs/data.md

 # ...
 ```

-Note that we also can combine data preprocessing with scikit-learn algorithms in one pipeline:
+Note that we are able to combine data preprocessing with our modeling builing in one pipeline.
+To learn how to create pipelines, see:

  ```{admonition} Pipelines
 :class: tip